vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/macOS Updater Utility/README.md

     - Added proxy support for API connection
     - Minor product key enhancement (used for macOS 11 and below)
 - 2023-01-26: Update to revision 10, fix proxy error when proxy not supplied
+- 2023-05-03: Revision 11:
+    - Latest Mode:
+        - Enable this feature to have the mUU always enforce the latest minor build on your devices once it is released by Apple.
+    - Rapid Security Response (RSR) Support:
+        - You will now be able to enforce RSR patch installs on your devices.
+        - See the Sensors directory for additional reporting in this area as well.